-The main reason for operating this aspect of control is the protection of customers, the Company's assets and shareholders' interests.
+The main function of internal audit is the protection of customers, the Company's assets and shareholders' interests.

 In order to ensure effective auditing, the structure of the Company's internal audit system is segmented both vertically and horizontally.
 The system is built on three related levels of control, and at the same time is also segmented by area.
 The elements of the internal audit system comprise of inprocess, management and independent internal audit.